Skip to content

 • The "Entertainer" (Mixed-Use Rooms): If your room hosts both formal guests and movie nights, Hybrid Storage is the winner.

 The number of devices you house directly correlates to the cumulative thermal load within the stand's footprint.
-As noted in our technical guide on preventing console heat damage, modern gaming hubs generate extreme temperatures that can transform unoptimized cabinets into "kilns."
+As noted in our technical guide on preventing console heat damage, modern gaming hubs generate extreme temperatures that creates a heat retention environment that may shorten component lifespan.
 If you plan to have several electronic devices in the nxt 12 monts, open tv stand is your choice.

 Common Storage Mistakes: Lessons from the VBU Team